-The most beneficial reason that most of the people choose this server for their hosting is security.
+The most beneficial reason most people choose this server for their hosting is security.
 If you are in a business where there are loads of sensitive information, you shouldn’t choose a shared hosting service.
 For example, a common threat is DDoS attacks on WordPress sites that are hosted without any security measures.

-With dedicated servers you can install the highest level of security available.
-You make sure the safety of customer's data, your database, and applications.
+With dedicated servers, you can install the highest level of security available.
+You make sure of the safety of customers' data, your database, and your applications.
 You have total control over the server without compromising on anything.

 No Shared Resources

 With a shared hosting server, your website and you are at the mercy of limitations levied.
 The dedicated server CPU processing power, RAM, and other essential resources are distributed among all the members who have rented the particular server.

 If a single website on the shared server is running a bad script, all other members on that server will suffer the impact.
-You will also suffer the same if any neighbor has a sudden increase in website traffic.
+You will also suffer the same if any neighbour has a sudden increase in website traffic.

-Many different scenarios like this eat up your bandwidth, and you suffer in return.
-But when you have your very own dedicated server, you won’t even have to think about these issues.
+Many scenarios like this consume your bandwidth, and you suffer in return.
+But when you have your dedicated server, you won’t even have to think about these issues.

-There is one size for all policies used to provide speed and resources to the tenants in a shared hosting service.
-But with a dedicated server, you can configure the server to the optimal specifications, which provide the most favorable scenario for your website.
+One size for all policies is used to provide speed and resources to the tenants in a shared hosting service.
+But with a dedicated server, you can configure the server to the optimal specifications, which provides the most favourable scenario for your website.

 When you lease a dedicated server, it is very easy to upgrade it as per your changing demands.

-When you get a dedicated server, you won’t have to purchase all the sophisticated equipment and powerful computers.
-You don't have to buy or rent an office space to erect the facility for these state of the art technology hardware.
+You won’t have to purchase all the sophisticated equipment and powerful computers when you get a dedicated server.
+You don't have to buy or rent an office space to erect this state-of-the-art technology hardware facility.

 You also don't need to hire a team of trained professionals to manage all the resources.
-You save a great fortune and win the title of owning your very own dedicated server with just a minimal amount of money.
+You save a great fortune and win the title of owning your dedicated server with just a minimal amount of money.

 How to Choose Dedicated Server Plan